walliswizard/PiZeroISSTrackerGadget/README.md

 additionally you'll need:

-3. A micro-SD card with Raspberry OS (Bullseye) Lite installed.
+3. A micro-SD card with something like Raspberry OS (Bullseye) Lite installed.
 SSH is enabled.

 4. A Micro USB cable and the correct power source.